 Community Peace Officers are appointed by Beaumont Council to enforce municipal bylaws; and by the Alberta Solicitor General to enforce provincial statues (Animal Protection Act, Environmental Protection and Enhancement Act, Gaming, Liquor and Cannabis Act, Traffic Safety Act and Regulations).

 The staff consists of the Municipal Enforcement Supervisor, one School Resource Officer, one general duty Municipal Enforcement Officer, one Bylaw Officer, and multiple casual and seasonal staff members.
 In addition to regular duties, Community Peace Officers conduct routine proactive patrols throughout the community by vehicle, bike and foot patrol.

 Did you know?

 Municipal Enforcement has a 24/7 phone number: 780.851.9992

-Moving to a 24 hour dedicated dispatch service provides residents with the opportunity to speak with a professional dispatcher that is trained in obtaining all necessary information, determining whether or not the call should be routed to the RCMP, and assigning the file to the next available officer.
-Moving to this service is expected to decrease response times, improve the experience of our residents and provide an additional level of safety for our officers.
+A 24-hour dedicated dispatch service provides residents with the opportunity to speak with a professional dispatcher that is trained in obtaining all necessary information, determining whether or not the call should be routed to the RCMP, and assigning the file to the next available officer.

 Call Municipal Enforcement if you...